 - When to invoice them – after the task or on a set monthly date

 To prevent later issues always clarify, clarify, clarify!

 Don’t let them dictate the terms and don’t reduce your rates

 I’ve already said this in my post on how to set your rates but I need to say it again – anyone who questions or tries to negotiate your rates is going to be trouble!
 This isn’t a haggling contest in a Marrakech bazaar and you’re not eagerly waiting to be sold to the lowest bidder.

-If the potential client wants to pay peanuts, they can get someone from Elance or oDesk to do a shonky job for a quid an hour.
-You’re a professional dammit so sweetly and politely point them in another direction.
+If the potential client wants to pay peanuts, they can get someone from Upwork or oDesk to do a shonky job for a quid an hour.
+You’re a professional dammit, so sweetly and politely point them in another direction.

 Listen to your instincts